Pepperi-Addons/client-actions-docs/actions/user-parameters.md

-# Global Parameters Change
+# User Defined Parameters Change
-handle global parameters change.
+handle user defined parameters change.

 ## Description
-emit custom event (on the window) 'receive-global-parameters-change-event' (for pages usage).\
+emit custom event (on the window) 'receive-udp-change-event' (for pages usage).\
 for the application header the container will deside how to pass the data.\
 Pass all the parameters from the client action to this event.